ballerina-platform/persist-tools/docs/spec/spec.md

 ## Introduction

-This is the specification for the Persist Tools of [Ballerina language](https://ballerina.io/), which supports several operations on the Ballerina Persistent Layer.
+This is the specification for the Persist Tools of [Ballerina language](https://ballerina.io/), which supports several operations on the Ballerina Persistence Layer.
 Ballerina Persistent Layer provides functionality to store and query data conveniently through a data model instead of SQL query language.

 The Persist Tools specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.